martinlackner/apportionment/README.md

 which is indeed the [official result](https://www.bmi.gv.at/412/Europawahlen/Europawahl_2019).

-Another example can be found in [examples/example.py](examples/example.py).
+Another example can be found in [apportionment/examples/simple.py](apportionment/examples/simple.py).
-Examples from the Austrian National Council elections can be found in [examples/austria_examples.py](examples/austria_examples.py); and examples from the Israeli Knesset in [examples/israel_examples.py](examples/israel_examples.py).
+We verify results from recent Austrian National Council elections in [apportionment/examples/austria.py](apportionment/examples/austria.py) and from recent elections of the Israeli Knesset in [apportionment/examples/israel.py](apportionment/examples/israel.py).

 ## References